pashok3d/GeoSolver/README.md

 , where δ is Haversine distance between the predicted and the actual location in kilometers.
 The metric is designed to be similar to the one used in GeoGuessr, where the maximum score is 5000 and the minimum is 0.

 ### Dataset
-I want to gather a very high-quality dataset for evaluation.
+I want to gather a small but representative dataset that will be used to run K-NN during the evaluation.
 Dataset should cover the whole planet and be diverse in terms of different geo features.

 For each lon/lat cell, take all the images within the cell, embed the images and cluster embeddings.
 Sample from each cluster in a round-robin fashion until the desired number of images is reached.
 This way we get a balance between global coverage and local diversity.